This guide will help you purchase affordable and ethical plain white t-shirts by helping you navigate the market for deadstock and vintage basics.

 The cost of a plain white t-shirt varies widely, and to me seems influenced by the seller as much as the product.
 An experienced vintage seller will raise the price when appropriate; a generic picker might not.

 - The highest prices are for 100% cotton white crewneck undershirts in popular sizes.
-These will run you about $15-$30 a shirt.
+Vintage 100% cotton t-shirts will run you about $10-$30 a piece.
 Costs per shirt go down when you buy in bulk.

 - A blank 50-50 cotton-poly crewneck t-shirt in a common color, like blue or red, can be had for $5-10$ a piece (Sometimes less).